quran/quran.com-frontend-v2/README.md

 [license-url]: https://github.com/quran/quran.com-frontend-v2/blob/master/LICENSE.txt
 [product-screenshot]: images/screenshot.png

-### End Note:
+## End Note:

-We trust that you will not copy this idea/project, this is at the end for the sake of Allah and we all have good intentions while working with this project.
-But we must stress that copying the code/project is unacceptable.
+This project is for the sake of Allah and we all have good intentions while working with this project.
+But we must stress that copying the code/project unethically or using this for any material gains is unacceptable.